Beyond Data Samples: Aligning Differential Networks Estimation with Scientific Knowledge: METHOD:

-There exist many other variations of \methodName.
-For instance, we can estimate the target $\Delta$ through a closed form solution if we have only one kind of additional knowledge. \sref{subsec:closed} provides closed form solutions for edge-only or node-group-only cases.
-For the edge-only case, if we set $W_E$ as a matrix with all 1, \eref{eq:methodName} becomes the DIFFEE formulation.
-We also generalize \methodName to multiple kinds of group knowledge plus multiple sources of weight knowledge in \sref{sec:moregeneral}.
+There exist many variations of \methodName.\textbf{Closed-form Variations:} (1) \textbf{Edge Only or Group Only:} For instance, we can estimate the target $\Delta$ through a closed form solution if we have only one kind of additional knowledge. \sref{subsec:closed} provides the formulation and closed form solutions for edge-only or node-group-only cases.
+(2) \textbf{DIFFEE as our special case:} For the edge-only case, if we set $W_E$ as a matrix with all 1, \eref{eq:methodName_main} becomes the {\diffee} formulation. \textbf{More Sets of Knowledge:} (3) We also generalize \methodName to multiple kinds of group knowledge plus multiple sources of weight knowledge in \sref{sec:moregeneral}. \textbf{Mis-specification:} (4) When facing multiple types of evidence, misspecified evidence may exist for target goals. \sref{sec:0321-misspecify} proposes strategies to use prediction performance to guide the selective use of extra evidence sources. \textbf{Robust Covariance Estimation:} (5) We also extend \eref{eq:methodName_main} with POET\citep{fan2013large} based robust covariance estimations when the sample size is extremely small in real-world datasets like in our two virus related gene expression experiments.